 Provisionally admitted students must fulfill additional requirements within a specified amount of time to remain in the degree program.
-Information on provisions can be found on the welcome letter on the MyASU page upon admission.
-If provisions are not met within the specified time period, the student will be dismissed by the ASU Graduate College.
+Information on provisions can be found in the welcome letter on the MyASU page upon admission.
+If provisions are not met within the specified time period, the student may be dismissed by the ASU Graduate College.
+Students are encouraged to speak to the advisor or program directors regarding success strategies and registration plans.